VirtualMetric/virtualmetric-docs/docs/usr/ref/syslog.md

 * Ayar olarak kullanıldığı source dosya hangisi?
 :::

-A **SYSLOG** (System Logging) file is a **YAML** configuration file used to describe the _source_ and the _target_ of a pipeline, along with other parameters to be used while routing the data.
+A **SYSLOG** (System Log) file is a **YAML** configuration file used to describe the _source_ and the _target_ of a pipeline, along with other parameters to be used while ingesting and routing the data.
 The file may contain the following fields:

 |Field|Data Type|Required|Typical Use|
 |---|---|---|---|